Tag: Dan McConnell

 Tydeman & Dooley

 TYDEMAN & DOOLEY were a pair of comedic acrobats who starred on the B.F.
-Keith vaudeville circuit in the 1900’s and 1910’s.
+Keith vaudeville circuit in the 1900s and 1910s.
+Vincent A. Tydeman grew up in Camden, and also had a long career as a minor league baseball player.
+After retiring from baseball and the stage he remained a Camden resident until his…

 Radio Station WCAM

-Camden’s oldest radio station dates back to September 1925 when it signed on as WFBI at 1270 AM under the ownership of Robert Galvin.
+Camden’s First Radio Station Camden’s oldest radio station dates back to September 1925 when it signed on as WFBI at 1270 AM under the ownership of Robert Galvin.
 The city government became involved soon afterward.
-The official dedication of the now municipally-owned radio station, rechristened WCAM, occurred in Convention Hall, occurred on March 29, 1926.
-The station moved, sometime after 1931, to the 17th floor of the new City Hall Building at South 6th and Federal Street.
-Eventually it was permanently assigned 1310 on the AM band as its frequency.
+The official dedication of the now municipally-owned radio station, rechristened WCAM, occurred in Convention Hall, occurred on March 29, 1926.…

 Towers Theatre